mentat-collective/MathLive.cljs/README.md

 bb clerk-watch
 ```

-This should open a browser window to `http://localhost:7777` with the contents
+This will open a browser window to `http://localhost:7777` with the contents of
-of the documentation notebook.
+the documentation notebook.
 Any edits you make to `dev/mathlive/notebook.clj`
 will be picked up and displayed in the browser on save.

 ## Thanks and Support